 - 1. Touch Loss Test Set on the Top Menu of the ACCESS Master. - 2.
-Connect between an external light source and the power meter on the ACCESS Master using either of the following. - A single patch cord - Two patch cord and an inline connector
+Connect between an external light source and the power meter on the ACCESS Master using either of the following. - A single patch cord - Two patch cords and an in-line connector

 - (1) Mode conditioner (for multi-mode fiber)

-- (2) Patch codes
+- (2) Patch cords

 - (3) In-line connector